 " So ?
 Tell me!
 Telling Raja Ampat, not so simple.
 I feel like I'm coming back from the end of the world.
 I don't know where to start ...

-Back to Papua
+Return to West Papua

 Above, the spectacular viewpoint on the islets of Fam, emblematic of the Raja Ampat landscapes...
 We can see Otto, my super Papuan dive guide, and my buddy Sarah.

 Raja Ampat, these are crumbs of karst rock covered with primary forest in the middle of a sea of coral.
 It is an archipelago of Papua, ruled by Indonesia.
 It is a nature (still) preserved (but for how long?)
 Where the National Geographic comes to film sharks and manta rays.
 It is a paradise of biodiversity for divers avid for underwater wonders.